By: Kaitlyn Pintarich on January 10th, 2023

 We realize it’s not ideal to have your insurance company pay for an accident if it’s not your fault, but having this coverage in place is better than having to pay out of pocket.

-How long do I have to report a claim?
+How long do I have to report a claim after a car accident?

 If you’ve been in an accident, it’s not likely you’ll be waiting very long to get your claim reported.